jakeogh/gpgmda/README.md

 Support for MUA's other than alot exists, this system creates a normal local Maildir from the encrypted Maildir on the server which any email client can use.
 Testing and documentation is needed.

-It would be nice if the (yet to exist) setup script can configure [Opportunistic encryption](https://en.wikipedia.org/wiki/Opportunistic_encryption) and spam protection on the mail server.
+It would be nice if the (yet to exist) setup script can configure [opportunistic encryption](https://en.wikipedia.org/wiki/Opportunistic_encryption) and spam protection on the mail server.